daleyjones/week-12-sql-employee-tracker/README.md

 The application will present a menu with various options.
 Use the arrow keys to navigate and select an option.

 ## Walkthrough Video
-Please watch the following walkthrough video to see the functionality of the SQL Employee Tracker: [Visit the Application](http://localhost:3001/)
+Please watch the following walkthrough video to see the functionality of the SQL Employee Tracker: [Visit the Video Link](https://drive.google.com/file/d/1A0XvwjEKpGj4ClcF0GQA4rVUXDFVJGIp/view)

 In the video, you will see how to perform actions such as viewing departments, roles, and employees, adding new departments, roles, and employees, and updating employee roles using the command-line interface.